hocbigg/sociology/README.md

 The program emphasizes theory, research methods, data analysis, and substantive domains of sociological inquiry.
 It is designed for independent learners developing strong academic habits, critical reasoning, and the ability to interpret and conduct sociological research.

-When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md) or [extras/readings](extras/readings.md).
+Note: When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md), [extras/readings](extras/readings.md) or [extras/other_curricula](extras/other_curricula.md).

 ## Organization